 It seems like everybody has an opinion about must-have purchases for your new baby...it's easy to feel overwhelmed.
 So let's get back to basics with some helpful tips on the essential baby items.

 Baby items usually fall into two general categories- clothing and soft items (layette), and more rugged baby gear.
-Layetterefers to all the cloth baby items your little one needs from the very beginning.
-This includes onesies and footed sleepers, but also cloth diapers and blankets.
+Layette refers to all the cloth baby items your little one needs from the very beginning.
+Our favorites include onesies, footed sleepers, and blankets.
+ClothDiaper.com has the best cloth diapers.
 However, the right clothes will vary depending on the season.
 Baby gear, on the other hand, refers to all the major purchases other than clothes, like a stroller and a safe car seat.

 You will probably find countless checklists all over the internet that tell you what you should get for your baby.
 But beware: most of these lists are published by manufacturers of baby gear.
 These lists often contain unnecessary gear or just too much stuff.
 While a list like that can be a helpful starting point, you should discuss it with an experienced mom, midwife, or doula.